- About Academic Advising

 How does a student appeal a grade?

 An appeal of a grade is a situation that the student and professor resolve together.
+The grade appeal process can be found here.

 What are Gen Ed courses?